FranckyU/fleet_router/README.md

 docker compose exec web python manage.py createsuperuser
 ```

 Log in with the credentials you just set.
-Nothing is registered in the admin
-yet — that will change as models are added.

 ### Common dev commands